-Decision on the student's quarantine is based on their COVID-19 vaccine status.
-(See Question 16 on Definition of Full COVID-19 Vaccination).
-Students that are fully-vaccinated do not have to quarantine as long as they are asymptomatic.
-Updated CDPH guidelines state that they should receive COVID-19 testing by day 5 of the exposure period.
-Should the student become symptomatic, they should quarantine and receive COVID-19 testing and then wait to return to school until results are received.
-If the COVID-19 test is negative, the student may return to school once symptom-free for at least 24 hours without the use of over-the-counter medications to relieve symptoms.
+Students do not have to quarantine as long as they are asymptomatic.
+Updated CDPH guidelines state that they should receive COVID-19 testing between days 3 - 5 of the exposure period.

+Should the student become symptomatic, they should remain home and receive COVID- 19 testing.
+They should not return to school until their test result is received.
+If the COVID-19 test result is negative, the student may return to school once symptom-free for at least 24 hours without the use of over-the-counter medications to relieve symptoms.
 If the student's result is positive, they should plan to quarantine for 10 days.

 The 10-day quarantine is calculated from the first day of symptom onset.
-If the individual is asymptomatic with a COVID-19 positive test result, day 1 of their quarantine is the date of their COVID-19 test.
-The student then may receive COVID-19 testing on day 5 and return to school on day 6 with a negative test result if they are also asymptomatic.
-If the student continues to test positive even if asymptomatic, they must continue to quarantine until receiving a COVID-19 negative test result between days 6-10, or they return to school on day 11 if asymptomatic.
+If the individual is asymptomatic with a positive COVID-19 test result, day 1 of their quarantine is the date of their COVID-19 test.
+The student may receive COVID-19 testing on day 5 and return to school on day 6 if their COVID-19 test on day 5 is negative and they are also asymptomatic.
+If the student tests positive on day 5 even if asymptomatic, they must continue to quarantine until receiving a COVID-19 negative test result between days 6-10, or they return to school on day 11 if asymptomatic.
 They do not have to receive a follow-up COVID-19 test if returning to school on day 11.
-Unvaccinated or partially-vaccinated students who are exposed to a COVID-19 positive individual outside of school will quarantine for at least 5 days.
-They should receive COVID-19 testing on day 5 and may return to school on day 5 with a negative result along with being symptom-free.
-If the student is negative but has any symptoms, they should remain home until symptom-free for a least 24 hours without the use of over-the-counter medications to relieve symptoms.
-If the unvaccinated student receives a COVID-19 positive test result, they should plan to quarantine for 10 days and follow the quarantine and testing instructions described above.

-A PCR or Antigen (rapid) test is acceptable, including a COVID-19 home test kit.
-All COVID-19 test results that release an individual from quarantine before day 10 should be documented and emailed to work and school offices as proof of authorization to release an individual from quarantine before day 10.
+- A PCR or Antigen (rapid) test is acceptable, including a COVID-19 home test kit. - All COVID-19 test results that release an individual from quarantine before day 10 should be documented and emailed to work and school offices as proof of authorization to release an individual from quarantine before day 10.